Xilinx/Vitis-AI/model_zoo/README.md

 ### Performance on U55C DWC
-Measured with Vitis AI 2.5 and Vitis AI Library 2.5

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput for each model on the `Alveo U55C` board with 11 DPUCAHX8H-DWC kernels running at 300Mhz in Gen3x4:
+The following table lists performance benchmarks, including end-to-end throughput for each model, on the `Alveo U55C` board with 11 DPUCAHX8H-DWC kernels clocked at 300Mhz, and connected to the host via a Gen3x4 PCIe host interface:

 | No\. | Model                                | GPU Model Standard Name                               | DPU Frequency(MHz) | E2E throughput \(fps) <br/>Multi Thread |